xeoron/lowerCase/README.md

 # Tested
-Works fine with Chrome, Firefox and Safari on macOS 12.
+Works fine with Chrome, Firefox and Safari.
 No other browsers or systems it has been tested with.